open-eid/allkirjastamisteenus/Technical-description.md

 ### Integration with signature creation devices

 To use remote signing in Digital Signature Gateway service, integrating service must implement retrieving public certificate and signing hashes with the signature creation device.
-The integrations required are signature creation device specific (for example it can be e-seal using PKCS11 or ID-Card with HWCrypto)
+The integrations required are signature creation device specific (for example it can be e-seal using PKCS11 or ID-Card with Web eID)

 ### Additional consideration